Posterior Inference on Shallow Infinitely Wide Bayesian Neural Networks under Weights with Unbounded Variance

-While the previous section demonstrated the characteristic function of Equation~\eqref{eq:expectation} can be computed, the resulting density, obtained via its inverse Fourier transform, does not necessarily have a closed form, apart from specific values of $\alpha$, such as $\alpha=2$ (Gaussian), $\alpha=1$ (Cauchy) or $\alpha=0.5$ (inverse Gaussian).
+While the previous section demonstrated the characteristic function in Equation~\eqref{eq:char_fn} can be computed, the resulting density, obtained via its inverse Fourier transform, does not necessarily have a closed form, apart from specific values of $\alpha$, such as $\alpha=2$ (Gaussian), $\alpha=1$ (Cauchy) or $\alpha=0.5$ (inverse Gaussian).
 In this section we show that a \emph{conditionally Gaussian} characterization of the density function is still possible for the entire domain of $\alpha \in (0,2]$, facilitating posterior inference.
 First, note that the result of \citet{DerLee2005} is obtained assuming that there is no intrinsic error in the observation model, i.e., they assume the observations are obtained as $y_i=f(\mathbf{x}_i)$, and the only source of randomness is the network weights.
-We generalize this to more realistic scenarios and consider an additive error term, known as the nugget effect in spatial statistics~\citep[][p.
-94]{Stein1999}.
+We generalize this to more realistic scenarios and consider an additive error term.
 That is, we consider the observation model $y_i=f(\mathbf{x}_i)+\varepsilon_i$, where the error terms $\varepsilon_i$ are independent identically distributed normal random variables with constant variance $\sigma^2$.
-Using the expression for the expectation in the characteristic function from Proposition~\ref{prop:derlee}, we derive the full probability density function, as specified in the following theorem, with proof in Appendix~\ref{pf:d_dim_pdf}. \begin{theorem} For real-valued observations $\mathbf{y}=(y_1,\dots,y_n)$ under the model $y_i=f(\mathbf{x}_i) + \varepsilon_i;$ where $ \varepsilon_i\stackrel{i.i.d.}\sim\mathcal{N}(0,\sigma^2)$ and $f(\cdot)$ is as specified in Proposition~\ref{prop:derlee} , denote the matrix $\mathbf{X}=[\mathbf{x}_1,\dots,\mathbf{x}_n]^T$.
+Using the expression for the expectation in the characteristic function from Proposition~\ref{prop:derlee}, we derive the full probability density function, as specified in the following theorem, with a proof in Section~\ref{pf:d_dim_pdf}. \begin{theorem} For real-valued observations $\mathbf{y}=(y_1,\dots,y_n)$ under the model $y_i=f(\mathbf{x}_i) + \varepsilon_i;$ where $ \varepsilon_i\stackrel{i.i.d.}\sim\mathcal{N}(0,\sigma^2)$ and $f(\cdot)$ is as specified in Proposition~\ref{prop:derlee} , denote the matrix $\mathbf{X}=[\mathbf{x}_1,\dots,\mathbf{x}_n]^T$.
 The probability density function of $(\mathbf{y}\mid \mathbf{X})$ is: